w3ctag/design-reviews/reviews/miniapps_feedback.md

 ### New feedback

-Since this initial feedback, the miniapps CG has written a number of draft specifications and has recently requested TAG review in 3 areas: Miniapps URL, MiniApps Manifest and Miniapps Lifecycle.
+Since this initial feedback, the MiniApp CG has written a number of draft specifications and has recently requested TAG review in 3 areas: Miniapps URL, MiniApps Manifest and Miniapps Lifecycle.
 We would like to see these documents express use cases and requirements, and offer pointers to other components of the web platform that might be responsive.
 The TAG advises that Minapps work should build on other web platform specifications that share its needs or technical design, and not diverge from the web platform with a set of parallel web technologies.
-We therefore recommend that a series of cross-group task forces be created to ensure that the requirements and use cases identified by the MiniApps CG are adequately represented and merged with the relevant web platform specifications.
+We therefore recommend that a series of cross-group task forces be created to ensure that the requirements and use cases identified by the MiniApp CG are adequately represented and merged with the relevant web platform specifications.
 We will also work with the W3C Team and appropriate working group contacts to help ensure that those groups are receptive to these incoming requirements.
 We strongly feel that the miniapps work should not fork existing web technologies.
 If any deliverables have been identified by the CG which cannot be mapped onto existing web technologies then there may be scope for opening up a working group, however that group should be chartered with distinct deliverables only for those additional technologies; in other instances, it should coordinate to send requirements, feedback, or potential extensions to the groups where relevant technology is being developed.

 ### Miniapps Manifest